-In this post we discuss the traffic management in Kubernetes.
+In this post we discuss the traffic management in Kubernetes, specifically on Service and Ingress objects.
 Let’s start with a traditional architecture:

 In this traditional architecture, we run application as processes on the operating system on each virtual machine.
 The application process is bound to a certain ports on the operating system, and is wrapped into services (e.g. systemd).
 On the same virtual machine, there is also a reverse proxy service (e.g. Nginx).
 There are several main functional areas as listed below, and how they are fulfilled in traditional architecture:

 |TCP/UDP traffic routing, operating at L3 and L4

 |Network Load Balancer

 |Terminate TLS traffic, operating at L4

 |TLS termination is available in many products such as Load Balancer (L4/L7), Nginx, or the application itself.